AdobeDocs/campaign-web.en/help/v8/email/generative-sms.md

 1. Tailor your prompt using the **[!UICONTROL Text settings]** option:

     * **[!UICONTROL Communication strategy]**: Choose the most suitable communication style for your generated text.
     * **[!UICONTROL Tone]**: Ensure the tone of your email resonates with your audience.
-Whether you want to sound informative, playful, or persuasive, the AI Assistant adapts the message accordingly.
+Whether you want to sound informative, playful, or persuasive, AI Assistant adapts the message accordingly.
     * **Text Length**: Use the slider to select the desired length of your text.

     ![Screenshot showing Text settings options](assets/sms-genai-3.png){zoomable="yes"}

-1. From the **[!UICONTROL Brand assets]** menu, click **[!UICONTROL Upload brand asset]** to add any brand asset containing content that provides additional context to the AI Assistant, or select a previously uploaded one.
+1. From the **[!UICONTROL Brand assets]** menu, click **[!UICONTROL Upload brand asset]** to add any brand asset containing content that provides additional context to AI Assistant, or select a previously uploaded one.

     Previously uploaded files are available in the **[!UICONTROL Uploaded brand assets]** drop-down.
 Toggle the assets you wish to include in your generation.